emixon98/Graphs_1/README.md

 ```

 ### Task 3: Compare the search algorithms in context of Big O notations
 Both functions created hold the same time complexity of Big O notation of O(V + E), where V is the number of vertices or nodes and E is the number of edges.
 Each function has a while loop that runs a maximum of V times and each node is in turn processed once through either discovered or visited.
-Both for loops also iterate over the neighbors of every V which would occur E total iterations, and specifically does so in this case since there is not direction.
+Both for loops also iterate over the neighbors of every V which would occur E total iterations.
+Because the graph is undirected each edge is stored twice in the adjList (for each connected node), but the total iterations across all neighbor loops is still relative to E.